-It was determined through review of the U.S. Census Bureau's American Fact Finder for the Counties of Butte and Glenn, as recommended by the U.S. Department of Housing and Urban Development (HUD), that Spanish and Hmong speaking were the only languages to meet the 4 factor analysis criteria (1 - Number or proportion of LEP persons served or encountered in the eligible service area; 2 - Frequency of contact with the program; 3 - Importance of service, information, program or activity; 4 - Costs versus resource and benefits) requiring translation of vital documents.
-Guidance provided by HUD states that written translations of vital documents should be provided for each eligible LEP language group that constitutes 5% or 1,000 whichever is less, of the population of persons eligible to be served or likely to be effected or encountered.
+It was determined through review of the censusreporter.org for the Counties of Butte and Glenn, that Spanish and Hmong speaking were the only languages to meet the 4 factor analysis criteria (1 - Number or proportion of LEP persons served or encountered in the eligible service area; 2 - Frequency of contact with the program; 3 - Importance of service, information, program or activity; 4 - Costs versus resource and benefits) requiring translation of vital documents.
+Guidance provided by HUD states that written translations of vital documents should be provided for each eligible LEP language group that constitutes 5% or 1,000 whichever is less, of the population of persons eligible to be served or likely to be affected or encountered.
 See attached Language Assessment Four-Factor Analysis.
 The HACB has determined that the HACB will translate vital documents into Spanish and Hmong.